EmmaGoodliffe/transcribe-stt/docs/md/transcribe-stt.sttstream.testheaders.md

 ## Example

 This example checks if the headers you passed to [STTStream](./transcribe-stt.sttstream.md) are correct and logs them.
-This can be helpful when you don't know what headers your WAV file has.
+This can be helpful when you don't know what headers of your WAV file are.

 See [STTStream](./transcribe-stt.sttstream.md) to instantiate the stream